Welcome To Service Dog Laws Utah

-Service dogs are certainly not pets, they are a working medical assistance device that happens to have four legs and a tail and some fur and some eyes and a nose and probably a name.
+Service dogs are certainly not pets, they are working medical assistance device that happens to have four legs and a tail and some fur and some eyes and a nose, and probably a name.

 Additionally, hotels aren’t permitted to charge guests with service animals for cleaning the hair or dander that might have been shed by the dog.

-However, if a guest’s service dog does cause damage to a guest hotel room, then the hotel may charge the same fees for the damage as they charge for other guests.
+However, if a guest’s service dog does cause damage to a guest’s hotel room, then the hotel may charge the same fees for the damage as they charge for other guests.

 One thing to note is that people with service dogs are not permitted to leave their service animal in the hotel room alone, by itself, and go out.
 The service dog must be under the control of the handler at all times under the ADA rules, and this extends to hotels.